davatorium/rofi/doc/rofi-manpage.markdown

 ## COLORS

-Rofi has an experimental mode for a 'nicer' transparency.
-The idea is to make the background of the window transparent, leaving the text opaque.
-There are 2 requirements for this feature: 1.
+RGB colors can be specified by either its X11 name, or hexadecimal notation.
+For example:

+    white

+Or

+    #FFFFFF

+ARGB colors are also support, these can be used to create a transparent window if: 1.
 Your Xserver supports TrueColor, 2.
 You are running a composite manager.
-If this is satisfied you can use the following format for colors:

     argb:FF444444

+Or

+    #FF444444

 The first two fields specify the alpha level.
 This determines the amount of transparency.
 (00 everything, FF nothing).
 The other fields represent the actual color, in hex.

+Within **rofi** transparency can be used, e.g. if the selected background color is 50% transparent, the background color of the window will be visible through it.

 ## KEYBINDINGS